 - Submissions should: be a .doc, .docx, or .pdf, double-spaced, with 12-14 sized font, and page-numbered.

 - Submissions should be posted by the Saturday preceding the Tuesday meeting.

-Focus Groups are critique groups composed of participants who demonstrate a high level of dedication to their writing, who share a literary interest or intention (a "focus"), and who have agreed to meet together for 6 months or longer.
-New Focus Groups start once every 1-3 months.
-Inclusion is open to anyone who has 5 or more attendances in the Community Groups.
+Focus Groups are critique groups for participants who demonstrate a high level of dedication to their writing and the workshop process.
+Focus Groups are created around a literary interest or a shared intention (a "focus").
+New Focus Groups start up every 1-3 months.
+Inclusion is open to anyone who has 5 or more attendances and 1 submission in the Community Critique Groups.